 This course provides an excellent introduction to the essential skills of Art and Design.
 Students learn techniques and skills in painting, sculpture, printmaking and design.
 They are encouraged to develop and extend their visual ideas by working creatively.
 The course is designed to build and develop technical skill, self-expression and confidence in making art works.
-This course prepares students for further study in Visual Art, Design and Photography.
+This course prepares students for further study in Visual Art, Printing, Design and Photography

 This course is an introduction to music.
 Listening, composing and performing skills will be developed.
 A variety of classroom musical instruments will be available and students may wish to learn an instrument through the itinerant music programme.
-Students taking Year 9 Music are able to work in the wider music environment of the Trident Music Academy which includes the Big Band, the Jazz Combo as well as the participation in a variety of concerts, competitions – both Regional and National.
+Students taking Year 9 Music are able to work in the wider music environment of the Trident Music Academy which includes the Big Band, the Trident Vocals as well as the participation in a variety of concerts, competitions – both Regional and National.
 Students in the Academy are also able to advance their learning to the next level on the advice of the teachers.

 DRAMA AND TECHNICAL PERFORMING ARTS

 The Drama and Technical Performing Arts course is an introduction to Drama, Dance, and Theatre Technology.
 Students develop a range of skills through the exploration of ideas expressed through theatre conventions.
 The course encourages students’ creativity, collaboration, and compassion through working with others and exploring new perspectives.
 They will have the opportunity to work in all areas of theatre both on and off the stage.
 Students also have the opportunity to audition for the bi-annual school production, school plays and concerts.